 No.4 This makes the book sales market within the UK extremely competitive.
-The huge number of titles published combined with the decline in traditional book review space – fast contracting as space for books gets smaller and many publications are closing – authors, marketeers and publicists have had to be increasingly nimble, creative and savvy to get their books noticed.
+The huge number of titles published combined with the decline in traditional book review space – fast contracting as space for books gets smaller.
+Many publications are closing – authors, marketers, and publicists have had to be increasingly nimble, creative, and savvy to get their books noticed.
 Authors need to have angles or hooks to get coverage outside of the book’s pages.
-The media love a personal story so one of the things we spend time doing is working with our authors to find out what personal stories they are willing to share.
+The media love a personal story, so one of the things we spend time doing is working with our authors to find out what personal stories they are willing to share.

 No. 5 Year-round brand building and social marketing has become crucial for authors and publishers.
-If an author can build a year-round platform, that helps with pre-orders when the book is ready and also helps to build a community for their author events.
+It is advantageous for an author to build a year-round platform that helps with pre-orders when the book is ready and helps build a community for their author events.

 No.6 The UK’s publishing community is very connected and “Publishing Twitter” is a thing.
 It’s definitely the first place to go if you are looking to take the temperature of UK publishing.
 Midas’s Twitter is @midaspr.
 You can also check out the UK’s two leading industry outlets: The Bookseller and Book Brunch.

 No.7 But even in our connected world, shoe leather can still count.
 Bookshops are resurgent in the UK and many run innovative events, book clubs and festivals.
-We also have Bookshop Day, part of the industry-wide Books Are My Bag campaign, which takes place in October, and we always encourage authors to show their support for bookshops, whether it’s in store or socially.
-Connecting face to face with booksellers can be invaluable: there are countless stories of authors hand-selling and charming their way around the country, particularly as debut authors.\
+We also have Bookshop Day, part of the industry-wide Books Are My Bag campaign, which takes place in October, and we always encourage authors to show their support for bookshops, whether in-store or socially.
+Connecting face to face with booksellers can be invaluable: there are countless stories of authors hand-selling and charming their way around the country, particularly as debut authors.

 No. 8 Not to mention the myriad standalone festivals and events themselves, there are over 400 book festivals in the UK and counting.
-There are so many opportunities for authors to go and meet their readers and these days most authors really do have to get out and meet their public.
+There are so many opportunities for authors to meet their readers, and these days, most authors really have to get out and meet their public.
 The UK’s biggest literary festivals are Hay, Cheltenham, Edinburgh and Oxford, but you’ll find brilliantly run events taking place all across the country.